Universal constraints on selection strength in lineage trees: Information-theoretic-distance between perturbed and unperturbed dynamics in terms of measurable quantities

 For age models, where the division is only controlled by the age of the cell, we know a fluctuation relation linking the forward and backward distributions of generation times $\tau$, defined as the time between two consecutive divisions on the same lineage \cite{powell_growth_1956}

-This relation can be understood as a version of the fluctuation relation on the number of divisions \cref{eq_fr_K} at the scale of the cell cycle.
-However, let us precise two differences: first, unlike \cref{eq_fr_K}, \cref{eq_fr_tau} is only true in the long time limit, when the population is growing at a constant steady state growth rate $\Lambda$; and second, the distributions $f_{\T{back}}$ and $f_{\T{for}}$ are not snapshot distributions at time $t$, but distributions of generation times computed along the weighted lineages.
+This relation can be understood as a version of the fluctuation relation on the number of divisions \cite{nozoe_inferring_2017,genthon_fluctuation_2020} at the scale of the cell cycle.
+However, let us note two differences: first, unlike the one for the number of divisions, \cref{eq_fr_tau} is only true in the long time limit, when the population is growing at a constant steady state growth rate $\Lambda$; and second, the distributions $f_{\T{back}}$ and $f_{\T{for}}$ are not snapshot distributions at time $t$, but distributions of generation times computed along the weighted lineages.

 We define $q(\tau)=f_{\T{back}}(\tau)/f_{\T{for}}(\tau)$ in the same way, and following the same steps for a general function $g(\tau)$ we derive